-TOPICS

-Personal World Education Daily Life

-Sub-topics studied may include, but are not limited to: • personal information • home and neighbourhood • family/friends.
-Sub-topics studied may include, but are not limited to: school life future plans and aspirations.
-Sub-topics studied may include, but are not limited to: • routine • food and drink • interests, leisure and hobbies • work.
+TOPICS Personal World Education Daily Life Sub-topics studied may include, but are not limited to: Sub-topics studied may include, but are not limited to: Sub-topics studied may include, but are not limited to: personal informationhome and neighbourhoodfamily/friends. school lifefuture plans and aspirations. routinefood and drinkinterests, leisure and hobbieswork.